rtgodwin/rtgodwin.github.io/dnd/session4.md

 ## Lif

 Lif is a poltergeist.
 He will like and aid PCs that begin to fix the place up.
 He will then warn characters of rats and mimic.

-## Tavernkeepers' Guild

-> One morning, PCs approached by a halfling named Broxley Fairkettle who informs you that if you are intending on running a Tavern you must register with the Tavernkeepers' guild (100 GP).

 ## Fixing it up